IBM-Cloud/onprem-integration-demo/README.md

 ![](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/Architecture.png?token=AFP3905kOoeJUFAYGzPbQgMuU_Q4RImlks5WBcJvwA%3D%3D)

 ## Installation
 There are several components that need to be set up before being able to give this demo.
-These are all related to setting up a "mock" back-end system of record that our cloud application will connect to.
+These are all related to setting up a "mock" back-end system of record that our Bluemix cloud application will connect to.
 We estimate it will take you **45 minutes** to run through the steps, be aware that **you only have to do this once per Bluemix account**.
 The "mock" back-end can then be re-used for future demos.

 **Important Note**: During the following steps, you may see frequent warnings in your console stating `sudo: unable to resolve host vm-###` when running `sudo` root commands.
 You can safely ignore them.